China - Sichuan Tibet

 The road we now ride is so new that at the time of research it did not even appear on digital maps.
 Curiosity allegedly killed the cat, it also helped us to find a crucial section of this tour.

-Back on the bikes we have an eight hundred metre climb ahead of us and fortunately the road surface is pristine.
-At thirteen kilometres we take our first brake at a beautiful old monastery, all crumbling textures, fading Buddhist artwork and gleaming gold rooftop statues.
+Back on the bikes, we have an eight hundred metre climb ahead of us and fortunately, the road surface is pristine.
+At thirteen kilometres we take our first break at a beautiful old monastery, all crumbling textures, fading Buddhist artwork and gleaming gold rooftop statues.